jeremymv2/chef_with_ansible/README.md

 ## The Phases

-The automation will be controlled by [kitchen-terraform](https://github.com/newcontext-oss/kitchen-terraform) allowing you complete control and flexibility by virtue of Terraform provisioning with an InSpec verifier that ties into the Terraform state.
+The automation will be controlled by [kitchen-terraform](https://github.com/newcontext-oss/kitchen-terraform) allowing you complete control and flexibility by virtue of powerful Terraform provisioning.
+An InSpec verifier (supplied with `kitchen-terraform`) ties into the Terraform state allowing you to leverage Terraform metadata.

-`kitchen-terraform` brilliantly solves the age-old inadequacies Test Kitchen has for provisioning and testing multi-node deployments.
+`kitchen-terraform` brilliantly helps smooth over the age-old very rough edges that Test Kitchen has for provisioning and testing multi-node deployments.

-The phases implemented in this repo are roughly:
+The phases that will run in one execution of `kitchen test` are:
 1. Provision Infrastructure with Terraform Plans
 2. Run Ansible Playbooks
 3. Converge with Chef Cookbooks